cchamilt/WindowsMelodyRecovery/tests/README.md

 ## License

-This testing system is part of the Windows Missing Recovery project and follows the same license terms.
+This testing system is part of the Windows Melody Recovery project and follows the same license terms.

 ---

-*For more information about the Windows Missing Recovery module, see the main [README.md](../README.md).*
+*For more information about the Windows Melody Recovery module, see the main [README.md](../README.md).*